 Who is this degree for?

-You will be prepared to advocate for and address the complex needs of diverse populations in a range of practice settings:
+As a graduate, you will be prepared to address the complex needs of diverse populations in a range of practice settings, including:

 - Child welfare

 - Child and family mental health

 - Community development